 Includes bibliographical references and index.

 Integrated library system (ILS) defined -- Library automation life cycle (LALC).
 Phase I, System identification and planning -- LALC phase 2 : gathering user requirements -- LALC phase 3.
 Structuring user requirements and selecting a system -- LALC phase 4.
 System implementation.
 Part 1.
 Preparing the collection for the integrated library system -- LALC phase 4.
 System implementation.
 Part II.
 Installation, testing, facility, training, and tracking system use -- Software, hardware, and network architecture -- System (ILS) migration -- LALC phase 5.
 Evaluating system use through usability -- Library automation "on the move".
-Table of contents
+TOC

 Recent advances in technology such as cloud computing, recent industry standards such as RFID, bibliographic standards like RDA and BIBFRAME, the increased adoption of open source integrated library systems (ILS), and continued shift in users' expectations have increased the complexity of the decision regarding ILS for all types of libraries.